 Key Questions Answered

-How will new technologies like mobility, cloud, virtualization, and social business affect the software and hardware support market?
+- How will new technologies such as IoT, AR/VR, analytics, AI, and machine learning affect the software and hardware support market?

 - How are proactive and predictive analytics changing the services industry?